 12.5 Supplementing no. 5.3, the payment to the client shall not fall due until the buyer's statutory right to revoke the purchase contract, e. g. under sections 321d and 355 of the German Civil Code, has lapsed.
 The payment may be demanded back from the client if it has already been paid out to the client and the buyer subsequently legitimately revokes the purchase contract.

 13.1 Legal relations between the auctioneer and the client shall be governed by German law excluding CISG.

 13.2 In businesses with special trusts under public law, registered merchants and public corporations, it is agreed that Munich shall be place of performance and place of jurisdiction (including proceedings involving checks and bills of exchange).
 This also applies if the client does not have a general place of jurisdiction in Germany.

 13.3 Oral ancillary agreements must be done in writing in order to become effective.
 The same applies to any waiver of the requirement for written form.

-13.4 If any provision of this contract is or becomes invalid, this shall not affect the validity of the remaining provisions.
-The invalid clause shall be replaced by an operative one approximating as nearly as possible the business meaning and purpose of the invalid clause.
-The same applies in the event of the contract having any gap that requires filling.
+13.4 If any provision of this contract is or becomes invalid, this shall not affect the validity of the remaining provisions. §306 sect.
+2 of the German Civil Code applies.

 13.6 This contract is available in German and in English.
 The German version shall be decisive at all times, whereby the terms are used and shall be construed exclusively in accordance with German law.